cran/tibbletime/README.md

 Some immediate advantages of this include:

-1. The ability to perform compact time based subsetting on tibbles.
+1. The ability to perform compact time-based subsetting on tibbles.

-2. Quickly summarising and aggregating results by time period (yearly, monthly, etc).
+2. Quickly summarising and aggregating results by time period (yearly, monthly, every 2 weeks, etc).

-3. Changing the periodicity of a time based tibble.
+3. Changing the periodicity of a time-based tibble.
 This means changing from a daily dataset to a monthly or yearly dataset.

-4. Calling functions similar in spirit to the `map` family from `purrr` on time based tibbles.
+4. Calling functions similar in spirit to the `purrr::map()` family on time-based tibbles.

 5. All functions were designed to support the pipe and to work with packages like `dplyr` and `tidyr`.
+Each function has also been designed to work with `dplyr::group_by()` allowing for powerful data manipulation.

+6. Modifying functions for rolling analysis.

+7. Quickly creating `tbl_time` time series objects.

 Installation
 ------------